JeremyReimer/galaxyengine/README.md

 The LISP interpreter currently runs at the beginning of the program execution, after the window is loaded but before the triangle is drawn.
 Future versions will run the LISP interpreter continuously inside the main loop.

-(NOTE: Version .50 has some bugs on rendering the second model that I am working on fixing)